 Streamline genome editing at the powerful AAVS1 Safe Harbor Site

-When you want to take advantage of the robust and reliable expression that’s possible from the AAVS1 Safe Harbor Site, SBI offers a range of second generation (2.0) AAVS1 Safe Harbor Site Targeting HR Donor Vectors that are designed to minimize off-target integration.
-The AAVS1-Targeting All-purpose HR Donor Vector 2.0 AAVS1-SA-puro-MCS is a promoterless construct enabling knock-in of any gene or promoter-gene combination into the AAVS1 site.
+When you want to take advantage of the robust and reliable expression that’s possible from the AAVS1 Safe Harbor Site, SBI offers a range of second generation (2.0) AAVS1 Safe Harbor Site Targeting HR Donor Vectors that are designed minimize off-target integration.
+The AAVS1-Targeting Knock-in HR Donor Vector 2.0 AAVS1-SA-puro-EF1α-MCS contains a multiple cloning site (MCS) downstream of the EF1α promoter, enabling constitutive expression of your gene-of-interest from the AAVS1 locus.

 All of our AAVS1 HR Donor Vectors come with AAVS1 homology arms already cloned in, simplifying your workflow.
-Just ligate-in the gene or promoter-gene combination of your choice and co-transfect with a Cas9/AAVS1 gRNA delivery system, such as our All-in-one Cas9 SmartNuclease & AAVS1 gRNA Plasmid.
+Just ligate-in the gene of your choice and co-transfect with a Cas9/AAVS1 gRNA delivery system, such as our All-in-one Cas9 SmartNuclease & AAVS1 gRNA Plasmid.

 Why choose one of our second generation AAVS1-targeting HR Donors?